the part of ai in finance and investment.

 The AI-Driven Way: The market moves every second.
 Your AI co-pilot is watching.
 When a market shift causes your portfolio to “drift” from your target (e.g., your stocks grew so much they’re now 70% of your portfolio instead of your 60% target), the AI automatically sells high and buys low to get you back in balance.

 It also performs complex tasks like tax-loss harvesting—selling a losing investment to offset gains on a winning one, saving you real money on your tax bill.
+This sophisticated strategy was, until now, completely out of reach for the average investor.

 The “human-in-the-loop” model is, for many, the perfect solution.
 Use AI for 90% of your financial life—the day-to-day budgeting, the automated investing, the tax optimization.
 This is the “boring” stuff that computers are simply better at.